0xCTF/0xCTF/README.md

 # Hello Fellow Human!

-Hi, I'm [Mohamed Jaouadi](https://www.0xmohamed.tn), a unicorn Developer 🚀 from Tunisia, currently, I'm a Master's degree student in computer science🎒.
+I'm [Mohamed Jaouadi](https://www.0xmohamed.tn), a unicorn Developer 🚀 from Tunisia, currently, I'm a Master's degree student in computer science🎒.

 Here's a little about what I'm currently up to: